 You can get more clues about the new features coming soon to an Apple Watch near you in our watchOS 6 rumours article.

 tvOS is the operating system that runs on the fourth-gen and 4K versions of the Apple TV.
 The tvOS 13 update will be released at WWDC, but it may not get stage time, depending on whether it contains any glamorous updates and how much other stuff there is to talk about.

 To get an idea of the sort of updates Apple makes to tvOS, read our roundup of tvOS 12's new features from last year.

 WWDC isn't just about operating systems.
 We've seen some major hardware launches at WWDC events in the past (although none at all in 2018, which might be a bad omen), and are hopeful that Apple will take this opportunity to refresh its Mac lineup.

-Finally, it's believed that Apple is working on a new display, potentially offering up to 8K.
+Finally, it's believed that Apple is working on a new display, potentially measuring 31.6in and offering 6K.
 If Apple does show off the new Mac Pro then this display would be likely to appear alongside it.

 What has Apple announced at WWDC in the past?

 We can learn a lot from history.
 Here are the highlights of the past 13 WWDC events:

 - WWDC 2018 (4-8 June, McEnery Convention Center, San Jose): macOS Mojave, iOS 12, watchOS 5, tvOS 12